nnmfnwl/dexsetup/README.md

   * **All from scratch!**, because DEXSETUP is designed as one place to stop and easy setup everything.

 ### Good To Know About Privacy and Decentralization
-  * Crucial is to have privacy applied on every layer, accounting, local system files, local metadata, the network.
+  * **Crucial is to have privacy applied on every layer**, accounting, local system files, local metadata, the network.
 System could have any type of coin swaps, but as long there is public IP, the privacy is zero.
-  * System should be using privacy tools like TOR and native Linux-kernel-sandbox to run all apps isolated from your personal data and also protect your privacy on internet.
+  * **System should be using privacy tools like TOR and native kernel-sandbox to run all apps isolated from your personal data and also protect your privacy on internet**.
-  * Any Crypto exchange that has at least one centralized point is by definition Centralized exchange.
+  * **Any Crypto exchange that has at least one centralized point is by definition Centralized exchange.**
-    * So all parts of exchange must be decentralized to define itself as DEX.
+    * **So all parts of exchange must be decentralized to define itself as Decentralized exchange DEX**.
-  * Bridge is centralized point that will soon or later fail/outage in critical moments, because of few entities having it under control.
+  * **Bridge is centralized** point that will soon or later fail/outage in critical moments, because of few entities having it under control.
     * Native token/crypto must be used or over-collateralized by something by smart contract.
-  * Centralized liquidity pools are point that will be soon or later hacked and your liquidity lost.
+  * **Centralized liquidity pools** are point that will be soon or later hacked and your liquidity lost.
     * Decentralized independent fragmented liquidity pools(orders) run by any entities are solution.
-  * Any Exchange that is using DNS(Domain name service) is subject to be censored at any time.
+  * Any Exchange that is using **centralized DNS(Domain name service)** is subject to be censored at any time.
     * Exchange must have an app that is able to reach decentralized network without DNS.
-  * Any Exchange that is using Metamask is subject to scam you, sell data about you and anyway using centralized data provider.
+  * Any Exchange that is using **Metamask** is subject to scam you, sell data about you and anyway using **centralized data provider**.
     * Avoid any exchange that has dependency on 3rty software like above mentioned.
-  * Any Exchange that does not allow you to use native node is making you subject to be hacked.
+  * Any Exchange that does **not allow you to easy use native node** is making you subject to be hacked.
     * There must be ability to verify network by using own nodes or stay connected to trusted decentralized way verified nodes data providers.

 ### DEXSETUP Features